Syrnola

-Syrnola is a genus of sea snails, marine gastropod mollusks in the subfamily Turbonillinae of the family Pyramidellidae, the pyrams and their allies.
+Syrnola is a genus of sea snails, marine gastropod molluscs in the subfamily Turbonillinae of the family Pyramidellidae, the pyrams and their allies.

 General description

 The species in Syrnola are medium-sized and slender.
 Their shell is subulate and polished, marked by fine lines of growth and microscopic spiral striations.
 It doesn't contain an umbilicus.
 The whorls of the teleoconch are flattened and increasing regularly in size.
 The suture is well marked.
 The aperture is suboval.
 The outer lip is simple.
 They possess only one columellar fold.

 Species

 Species within the genus Syrnola include: